 Restaurant Oxenstiernan is run by star chef Elvira Lindqvist and silversmith Sebastian Schildt.
 This is where you’ll enjoy innovative, Swedish cuisine on a beautiful old farm that dates back to the 18th century.
 The restaurant has a strong focus on sustainable cuisine, with locally sourced food and beverages, and is also a natural draw for those interested in Swedish design and quality craftsmanship.

-- Högtorp gård, close to Stockholm (middle Sweden)
+- Högtorp gård (Spruce of Sweden), close to Stockholm (middle Sweden)